TowsterBusiness/UnitedSMP/README.md

 When a player wants to connect to your server, they will enter your public IP address followed by :25565 into the IP field of the server menu.
 The full address should look something like this: 12.34.56.78:25565

 If you are the host, you can either connect to it by typing the public IP or by simply typing ‘localhost’ if your server is running on the computer you play Minecraft with.

+The distribution of your server can be revealing (since you are exposing your ip adress), but by using domains you can be secure while you do it.
+You can buy domain servers and use those domains to distribute your ip adress, hidden through a domain.
+This means that your domain is not completely exposed to hackers.